Daikokuten: In popular culture

 One theory claims that the term daikoku-bashira (大黒柱), referring to the central supporting pillar of a traditional Japanese house, originated from Daikokuten's name.
 This word has also come to figuratively refer to the chief breadwinner of a family.
-The wife of a Buddhist monk was also referred to in popular slang as Daikoku, due to Daikokuten's association with the kitchen and the household in general.
+The wife of a Buddhist priest was also referred to in popular slang as Daikoku, due to Daikokuten's association with the kitchen and the household in general.

-A traditional art widely performed during the medieval and early modern periods known as Daikoku-mai (大黒舞, lit. "dance of Daikoku") involved performers - usually social outcasts (hinin) - costumed as Daikokuten going from door to door to dance and sing in exchange for donations.
+A traditional art widely performed during the medieval and early modern periods known as Daikoku-mai (大黒舞, lit. "dance of Daikoku") involved performers – usually social outcasts (hinin) – costumed as Daikokuten going from door to door to dance and sing in exchange for donations.

+Figurines or plaques of his image can be found in shops throughout Japan.